 Some Useful Terms: DHR, DMR & DHF

-• The DHR (Device History Record) is the documentation of the complete production process as it is performed.
-This includes the dates of production, the quantity produced, the methods used, the employees that worked on the units, the labels of the final product, and much more.
+- The DHR (Device History Record) is the documentation of the complete production process as it is performed.
+This includes the dates of production, the quantity produced, the methods used, the employees who worked on the units, the labels of the final product, and much more.

 Medical device manufacturing is a highly regulated business.
 In the United States, manufacturers are obliged by law to perform post-market surveillance on permanently implanted devices if harm or death could result from device failure.
 The FDA also has the power to impose device recalls if sufficient quality concerns are found.